 To get the best security of remote entries, you need a keyless access control like the Building Access System (BAS).
 Access is granted only to personnel who enter the correct code on the keypad.
 For people who need temporary access to the site, like outside repair staff, you can assign entry codes that expire after a certain time.

-With the BAS, you can control who enters your facility, which parts of the facility they can access, the time they can enter, and how long they can stay.
-The BAS maintains complete logs of all entries.
+Control who enters your facility, which parts of the facility they can access, the time they can enter, and how long they can stay.
+The BAS will maintain complete logs of all entries.

-Best of all, the BAS, which operates with the T/MonXM Network Alarm Management System, the NetGuardian, and the KDA, integrates into the rest of your remote site monitoring.
+Best of all, the BAS integrates into the rest of your remote site monitoring.
 If there is an intrusion at your collocation facility, or someone attempts entry with an invalid code, you will be immediately notified by your Network Alarm Management System.